chef/automate/components/automate-chef-io/content/docs/iam-v2-api-reference.md

 ```

 ### Updating a Project

-- The project name is the only property of a project you can modify.
-- The ID is immutable; it can only be set at creation time.
+Remember when updating a project, the project name is the only property of a project you can modify.
+The ID is immutable and it can only be set at creation time.

 ```bash
 curl -sSH "api-token: $TOKEN" -X PUT \